IsaGarabana/IsaGarabana/README.md

 - 🎓 ...have studied Web Programming in [Adalab](https://adalab.es/)
 - 🔭 ...feel comfortable working with React, JavaScript, Node.js, HTML and Sass
-- 🍀 ... have some cool soft skills, such as English fluency, excellent communication, and decision making
+- 🍀 ... have some cool *soft skills*, such as English fluency, excellent communication, and decision making
-- ✨ ... am currently looking for a job
+- ✨ ... am currently looking for a *job*
-- 🚀 ...learn fast, and I am open to deal with any possible language or technology
+- 🚀 ...*learn fast*, and I am open to deal with any possible language or technology

 ***